thingsboard/thingsboard.github.io/docs/pe/user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-3.md

         title: 'Select the "Power consumption card" widget;'
     4:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/power-consumption-per-hour-4-pe.png
-        title: 'Specify "EM-002" (Energy Meter) as the data source, and add "powerConsumption" key as data key.
-Click "pencil" icon to open data key configuration;'
+        title: 'Specify "EM-002" (Energy Meter) as the data source.
+The "powerConsumption" key has already been added.
+Now, open its data configuration by clicking the "pencil" icon;'
     5:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/power-consumption-per-hour-5-pe.png
         title: 'The "Energy Meter" device sends data every 10 minutes.
 We need to use data aggregation to calculate the average value among the data points in the selected time interval.
 In our case, this will be 1 hour, representing hourly electricity usage.
 Select the "Average" as the aggregation function;'